CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Background

-General-purpose NLP solvers that rely on Newton's method to compute search directions (e.g., SNOPT and Ipopt) assume that the constraints provided by the user satisfy the LICQ in the neighborhood of solutions.
+General-purpose second-order solvers that rely on Newton's method to compute search directions (e.g., SNOPT and Ipopt) assume that the constraints provided by the user satisfy the LICQ in the neighborhood of solutions.
 Certain classes of constraints, including complementarity conditions that naturally arise in contact dynamics, often do not satisfy this assumption.
-We demonstrate how this assumption is violated with a simple contact-implicit trajectory-optimization problem \eqref{ci_trajopt}.
+We demonstrate how this assumption is violated with a simple contact-implicit trajectory optimization problem \eqref{calipso_ci_trajopt}.
 The Lagrangian for the problem is:

 where $a, b, c, d \in \mathbf{R}$ are the Lagrange multipliers, or ``dual variables,'' associated with constraints.
 The KKT system is: